Sagebox/Sagebox-cpp/README.md

 # Requirements

-Sagebox/Sagebox has just been released.
+Sagebox has just been released as a full-functional Windows beta, with a Linux release in the works.
 It was originally started and used as a library package written for professional consulting applications to dynamically emulate and control real-time systems.

-As a first release, it supports Windows-based Python and C++.

-Sagebox Alpha Release currently supports Python 3.7, 3.9, and 3.10 on Windows Platforms
+This beta release also supports Python and Rust, with proof-of-concept C# and Visual Basic libraries.

-VS Code, Visual Studio 2019 and Visual Studio 2022 work perfectly with Sagebox -- I recommend VS Code, with Visual 2019 as a good option.
-Visual Studio 2022 still seems to have some issues -- it works, but I recommend VS Code instead.
+VS Code, Visual Studio 2019 and Visual Studio 2022 work perfectly with Sagebox.

 # Installation